natalieagus/50033/_posts/2021-01-02-unityforbabies.md

 ```
 where `Time.fixedDeltaTime` is simply the **interval in seconds** at which Physics frame rate updates.

-Afterwards, we can set the mushroom's Rigidbody2D position directly to be this `nextPosition` under `Update()` (instead of `FixedUpdate()` so as not to interfere with the Physics engine's Gravity computation):
+Afterwards, we can set the mushroom's Rigidbody2D position directly to be this `nextPosition` under `Update()` (instead of `FixedUpdate()` so as not to interfere with the Physics engine's Gravity computation).
+It is a little bit unclean, so perhaps you can think of a better way to handle this, i.e: give the Mushroom an initial impulse Force to the left or to the right (zero linear friction set), and then flip the x-value of the velocity when it hits the other obstacles like the Pipe

  ```java
 Vector2 nextPosition = currentPosition + speed * currentDirection.normalized * Time.fixedDeltaTime;
 rigidBody.MovePosition(nextPosition);